 The use of texting can also be used to send patient notifications regarding health and wellness.
 These notifications can inform patients that labs or other tests are available from their doctor’s office or on their online patient portal.

 These notifications can also notify patients of other information that is specific to the patient, including reminders to schedule an appointment for their upcoming annual visit, follow up appointments, or to get a flu shot or other immunizations.
 This is yet another great example of ways the medical office can generate additional revenue.
 When a patient receives these notifications, they are more likely to schedule that next appointment

 Text messaging educational messages encourage and assist patients in leading healthier lives.
 These could be general health and wellness or specific to the patient’s health status.
 General health and wellness educational messages may include reminders for patients to check their blood sugar, get tested or screened for sexually transmitted diseases, and exercise or healthy eating tips.

 Educational messages could also be used to inform patients of office hours, inclement weather policy, collections policy, office locations, and hours of operation.
 Keeping patients educated about your practice is not only great customer service, but it also leads to patient retention.

 The “consumerization “of healthcare is a reality that will relentlessly advance.
 The good news is that the technology that created this new standard also creates the solution.
 If you are flummoxed by this, ask yourself this question: do I have a mobile engagement strategy?
 If you do not know that you can acquire this essential tool for a modest investment—the future is here!
 Healthcare providers can have clearer, more frequent interchanges with patients without adding staff or overhead.

-Mobile is not just another channel of communication; it has become the most important channel for patient engagement.
+Mobile is not just another channel of communication; it has become the most important channel for patient experience and engagement.